aljoscharei/RPG/GM_FlohFelixAljoscha/Fill.md

 | 86-97  | Road is 2d100 miles long    |
 | 98-99  | Road is 5d100 miles long    |
 | 100    | Road is 10d100 miles long   |
+^roadlength

+Roads that cross a river have a base 1-2 in 6 chance of crossing at a bridge.
+Subtract 1 from the chance in Wilderness hexes, add 1 in Civilized hexes, and add 1 if the road is a lane or 2 if it is a road (see above).
+Refer to p.
+26 to determine the type of bridge.

+North
+North East
+East
+South-East
+South
+South-West
+West
+North-West
+^direction

+##### Water

+Features in this category include man-made means of controlling or accessing water.
+This includes aqueducts and wells, canals, irrigation ditches, man-made lakes and ponds, etc.

+The water feature’s age is . . .

 28-table-2.md